mziodev/Pets/Pets/Notes.md

 - 94, 139, 178, 190

+## iPad
+We have to adaptate the app to properly render on an iPad.

 ## l10n and i18n
 - We have to do localization and internationalization of the entire app on: English, Spanish, French, Portuguese, German, Chinese, Japanese, Indian... on this order.